UWrc/UWrc.github.io/docs/compute/scheduling-jobs.md

 For more details, read the [`srun` man page](https://slurm.schedmd.com/srun.html).

-### Build Nodes

-Build nodes are allocated from the `build` group partition.
-To obtain a build node, execute `srun` with the option `-p build`.

-### Specifying Memory Size

-It is important to use the `--mem` option to specify the memory allocation; otherwise the Slurm scheduler limits the memory allocation to a default value which is usually quite low.

-The value given to `--mem` should be smaller than the memory of the node as the operating system needs some.
-- For 64GB nodes, use `--mem=58G`
-- For 128GB nodes, use `--mem=120G`
-- For 192GB nodes, use `--mem=185G`
-- For 256GB nodes, use `--mem=248G`
-- For 384GB nodes, use `--mem=374G`
-- For 512GB nodes, use `--mem=500G`
-- For 768GB nodes, use `--mem=752G`
-- For the `knl` nodes, use `--mem=200G`

 ### Slurm Environment Variables

 When a job scheduled by Slurm begins, it needs to about how it was scheduled, what its working directory is, who submitted the job, the number of nodes and cores allocated to it, etc.  This information is passed to Slurm via environment variables.
 Additionally, these environment variables are also used as default values by programs like `mpirun`.
 To view a node's Slurm environment variables, use `export | grep SLURM`.